LavaSlider/UITableView-Reorder/README.md

 is implemented then it must return **YES** for any rows that you want to be able to move.

-Implementations of this functionality as a subclass (like Ben Vogelzang, Florian Mielke and Daniel Shusta did) prevent it from being used on UITableViews that are already built into other classes.
+Implementations of this functionality as a subclass (like [Ben Vogelzang](https://github.com/bvogelzang), [Florian Mielke](https://github.com/FlorianMielke) and [Daniel Shusta](https://github.com/shusta) did) prevent it from being used on UITableViews that are already built into other classes.

 ## Example usage:

 ````
 #import "UITableView+Reorder.h"
 self.tableView.allowsLongPressToReorder = YES;
 ````

 That is all it takes to enable it.
 There is also `self.tableView.allowsLongPressToReorderDuringEditing` in case you want to enable reordering while in edit mode without using the reordering handles provided by iOS.

-Or, with more details in context....
+Or a real example with the details and in context....

 ````
 @implementation myTableViewControllerSubclass